esx-framework/esx_core/README.md

 ```
 5) * If you want player management you have to set Config.EnablePlayerManagement to true in config.lua
    * If you want armory management you have to set Config.EnableArmoryManagement to true in config.lua
+   * If you want license management you have to set Config.EnableLicenses to true in config.lua